(CNN)Here's a look at the life of Gerald R. Ford, the 38th president of the United States.

 August 2, 2000 - Suffers a mild stroke and is admitted to the neurological intensive care unit of Hahnemann University Hospital in Philadelphia.

-August 6, 2000 - Undergoes successful surgery in a Philadelphia hospital to relieve swelling in his tongue from a rare bacterial infection.
+August 6, 2000 - Undergoes successful surgery to relieve swelling in his tongue from a rare bacterial infection.

 May 22, 2001 - Receives the Profiles in Courage Award from the John F. Kennedy Library.

 January 14, 2006 - Ford is admitted to Eisenhower Medical Center and is treated for pneumonia; he is released on January 25, 2006.

 July 26, 2006 - Is admitted to Vail Valley Medical Center in Colorado, for shortness of breath, and is released the same day.